1xyz/coolbeans-k8s/README.md

 How to run Coolbeans in Kubernetes
 ==================================

-This example walks through the steps on how to run coolbeans in Kubernetes
+This example walks through the steps on how to run coolbeans in a Kubernetes setup.

 Assumptions
 -----------

-- You have a running kubernetes on a minikube cluster available to you.
+- You have a running kubernetes or a minikube cluster available to you.
-- `kubectl` current context is setup to point to the correct K8s cluster.

 Steps
 -----

+### Ensure that kubectl is pointing to the correct context

+    kubectl config get-contexts

+    CURRENT   NAME                                              CLUSTER                                           AUTHINFO                                          NAMESPACE
+    *         gke_xyz-dev-274318_us-central1-c_test-cluster-2   gke_xyz-dev-274318_us-central1-c_test-cluster-2   gke_xyz-dev-274318_us-central1-c_test-cluster-2
+              minikube                                          minikube                                          minikube

 ### Create a namespace